Clean Catan Serialization

 Serialization in Redis with Clean Architecture for My Catan App

-attributes all over my entities, or make compromises in my domain just to appease the serializer.
+One of the big design goals for my Catan realtime application has been keeping my domain layer clean.
+I don’t want to sprinkle [JsonPropertyName] attributes all over my entities, or make compromises in my domain just to appease the serializer.
 My domain should reflect the game’s rules and invariants—not how data happens to be stored in Redis.

 That means my infrastructure layer has to do the heavy lifting when it comes to serialization.
 Let me walk through a couple of the main challenges I hit, and how I solved them.

-1. Immutable Collections in the Domain
+1. Collections in the Domain

 {